-With the exception of ESL and IF, as student demand for courses permits, Instructors with less than full-time appointments shall be given the opportunity of having their appointments increased to full-time appointments prior to any other Instructors or Sessional Lecturers being appointed in the units where these Instructors hold their appointments.
-Such Instructors' modified appointments shall then be included in the thirteen per cent (13%) limit under Article 5.7.
+With the exception of non-credit Instructors in ESL and La Cité, as student demand for courses permits, Instructors with less than full-time appointments shall be given the opportunity of having their appointments increased to full-time appointments prior to any other Instructors or Sessional Lecturers being appointed in the units where these Instructors hold their appointments.
+Such Instructors' modified appointments shall then be included in the limit under Article 5.7.